Airautonomo/airbnb/README.md

 ## Code splitting
-I learned about code splitting and am excited to try it in my own projects
+I learned about code splitting and am excited to try it in my own projects.
+I also experimented with imports and found this

 ✨faster!✨!